dolphinsmalltalk/Dolphin/README.md

 ## Building the Virtual Machine

 * First clone the [Dolphin](https://github.com/dolphinsmalltalk/Dolphin) repo to a `\Dolphin` directory on your machine.
 It can actually be any location but for convenience we'll call it `\Dolphin`.
+Use a Git client tool to clone.
+Downloading the ZIP file won't work due to use of Git LFS.

 * _Versions prior to 7.1:_ You should also clone the separate VM repository (DolphinVM) into a `DolphinVM\` subdirectory of `\Dolphin\Core\`.